rlc900/rick-and-morty-quiz-backend/README.md

 <h1 align="center">Let's Get Schwifty🧪</h1>

-A `React` application that allows users to take a 'Which character are you?' quiz based off the T.V. show Rick and Morty!
+A `React` application that allows users to take a 'Which character are you?' quiz based on the T.V. show Rick and Morty!

 ## Technologies
 This web app makes use of the following technologies: